Duration & study mode

 Paisley: January, September

-Our Chemical Engineering course is ideal if you are a graduate in chemical engineering or other related discipline and aspire to gain postgraduate qualification.
-Through our course you will upgrade your technical abilities and equip yourself with advanced knowledge in the fields of chemical and process engineering to enable you to perform in the 21st century chemical industry in fields such as:
+Our MSc Chemical Engineering is ideal if you are a graduate in chemical engineering or other related discipline and are looking to upgrade your technical abilities and equip yourself with advanced knowledge in the fields of chemical and process engineering.

-It is also perfect if you hold a BEng degree that requires further learning elements to qualify for Chartered Engineer registration.
+This master's course is ideal for any chemical engineer holding a Bachelors degree that requires further learning to enable progression to qualify for Chartered Engineer status.

 We welcome Scottish, UK and international students and consider all applicants on an individual basis.